 Don’t like Windows 10?
 As long as you’ve upgraded within the last month, you can uninstall Windows 10 and downgrade your PC back to its original Windows 7 or Windows 8.1 operating system.
 You can always upgrade to Windows 10 again later.

-Even if it’s been more than a month, you should be able to reinstall the version of Windows that came with your PC using fresh installation media and its product key.
+Even if it’s been more than a month, you should be able to perform a clean install of the version of Windows that came with your PC using fresh installation media and its product key.

 Go Back to Windows 7 or 8.1

-This works because Windows 10 stores your old Windows installation in the folder named “C:\Windows.old” on your computer.
+Downgrading is possible because Windows 10 stores your old Windows installation in a folder named “C:\Windows.old” on your PC.
 You can see this folder in File Explorer, though you shouldn’t attempt to delete it from here.
 You can also browse the Windows.old folder and restore files from it.

-Find ‘Previous Windows installation(s)” in the list, and you’ll see just how much space it’s consuming on your hard drive.
+In the list of files Disk Cleanup can remove, find the “Previous Windows installation(s)” entry, and can see just how much space it’s consuming on your hard drive.
 If you’re sure you don’t want to go back to your previous version of Windows, use Disk Cleanup tool to remove those files and immediately free up space.

 How to Downgrade if Windows 10 Doesn’t Give You The Option

 Assuming you have an old computer you upgraded to Windows 10, that computer previously had Windows 7 or 8.1 on it.
 That means that computer came with a product key that allows you to use Windows 7 or 8.1 on it.
-To get back to an older version of Windows, you’ll have to perform a clean install of Windows — something PC geeks often do on new computers, anyway.
+If you can’t downgrade to your old version (maybe it’s been to long, or maybe something went wrong with your downgrade attempt), you’ll have to perform a clean install of Windows—something PC geeks often do on new computers, anyway.

 Thankfully, Microsoft now offers easy downloads for Windows 7 and 8.1 ISO files.
 Download the Windows installation media and burn the ISO file to a disc or copy it to a USB drive using Microsoft’s Windows USB/DVD download tool.
 You can then boot from it and reinstall Windows 7 or 8.1 fresh, telling it to overwrite the Windows 10 system already on your hard drive.
 Be sure you have backup copies of all your important files from your Windows 10 PC first.

 You’ll have to find your PC’s product key if you do this.
 On a Windows 7 PC, examine your PC for a “certificate of authenticity” sticker with a key on it.
-They sticker may be on the underside of your laptop, in the battery compartment under a removable battery, or even on a laptop’s power brick.
-On a Windows 8 PC, you may not have to do this at all — the key may be embedded in your computer’s firmware and Windows 8.1 will automatically detect it and allow you to reinstall Windows 8.1 without even asking you to enter a key.
+The sticker may be on the back of your desktop case, on the bottom (or inside the battery compartment) of your laptop, or it may have come on a separate card with your PC.
+On a Windows 8 PC, you may not have to do this at all—the key may be embedded in your computer’s firmware.
+If so, Windows 8.1 will automatically detect it and allow you to reinstall Windows 8.1 without even asking you to enter a key.

 If you bought a new PC that came with Windows 10 and you want to go back to a previous version of Windows, that’s tougher.
 To do this legitimately, you’ll need to purchase a Windows 7 or 8.1 license and install it from scratch, entering the product key you purchased during the install process.